cgrindel/renovate_bzlmod_support/design.md

   - Support different version resolution logic for libraries (i.e., is depended upon by other projects) vs executable (i.e., is not depdended upon by other projects) repositories .
 - Bazel Compatibility
+  - Identify the Bazel version being used:
-  - Support parsing of `.bazelversion` to detect the Bazel version.
+    1. Support parsing of `.bazelversion` to detect the Bazel version.
+    2. Allow the Bazel version to be specified in a Renovate configuration value.
+    3. No Bazel version detected
   - If a Bazel version is present, evaluate the `bazel_compatibility` expressions for the module version to determine if it is an acceptable upgrade candidate.